-What You Need to Know About the Southern Flannel Moth—AKA the Country's Most Poisonous Caterpillar
+What You Need to Know About the Southern Flannel Moth—the Country's Most Poisonous Caterpillar

-Ever heard of the Southern flannel moth (Megalopyge opercularis)?
-It has a distinctive look—so if you ever run into one, you definitely won't be able to miss it.
-Its larval form is unique too, and it goes by many names: furry puss caterpillar, asp, woolly slug, and opossum bug, just to name a few.
-More important than its varied nomenclature?
-The caterpillar form is also super poisonous; in fact, it is one of the most dangerous bugs in the United States.
+The larval form of the southern flannel moth is unique looking as well, and it goes by many names: furry puss caterpillar, tree asp, and woolly slug.
+More important than its varied nomenclature is the fact that the larval, or caterpillar, form is also super venomous.
+In fact, it is one of the most dangerous caterpillars in the United States.

-Why do you need to know about it?
-The moth caterpillar resembles a cat, but it is far from cuddly.
-It is covered in hair that hides poisonous, venom-filled spines.
-This bug is currently in the news because a 5-year-old child in Texas was recently stung by one while playing outside at daycare.
-According to NBC Dallas-Fort Worth, the child was hospitalized after the caterpillar's spines stuck in her arm and led to pain and swelling.
-Her teachers removed the spines using tape, which was quick thinking.
+The southern flannel moth caterpillar made the news because a five-year-old child in Texas was stung by one while playing outside at daycare.
+According to NBC Dallas-Fort Worth, the child was hospitalized after the caterpillar's spines stuck in her arm which led to pain and swelling.
+Her teachers removed the spines using tape, which was quick thinking, as it is best to treat a sting from the venomous spines within the first few hours.
 As reported by NBC Dallas-Fort Worth, according to the girl's mother, Lauren Chambers, "They said if that had not happened it could actually cause her whole body to go numb and start shutting down."

 Southern flannel moth caterpillars are widespread in the United States and can commonly be found on the East Coast in states stretching from New Jersey to Florida.
-They can also be found as far west as Texas and Arkansas.
+They can also be found as far west as Texas and Arkansas, and also in the desert southwest.
 For more information, read this fact sheet from the University of Florida Department of Entomology and Nematology.